TenderSure-Africa-SEZ/trific-platform-docs/docs/api/endpoints/jobs.md

 # Jobs API Endpoints

-API endpoints for managing jobs on the Trific platform.
+API endpoints for managing jobs on the TRIFIC platform.

 ## Endpoints